nikist97/Python-DataStructures/README.md

 # returns None if the queue is empty

 priority_queue.dequeue() # same as priority_queue.peek(), but removes the returned element from the queue
-# raises a ValueError if the queue is empty
+# raises a EmptyPriorityQueueError if the queue is empty

 priority_queue.get(priority) # returns the element linked to the given priority
 # returns None if no element is linked to this priority
-# raises a TypeError if type(priority) is not int
+# raises a PriorityQueueTypeError if type(priority) is not int

 # the implementation includes an iterator too
 for item in priority_queue: